dentarg/auth0-blog/_posts/2017-03-07-managing-state-in-angular-with-ngrx-store.markdown

         complete: action.payload
       });
     case RESET:
-      return Object.assign({}, state, action.payload);
+      return Object.assign({}, state, initialTag);
     default:
       return state;
   }
 }
 ```

-We need to import `Action` from ngrx/store.
+First we import `Action` from ngrx/store.
 Then we need the `PetTag` model and its default state, `initialTag`.
 We also need to import the actions we created in the previous step.

 Now we'll create our `petTagReducer()` function.
 The reducer accepts previous `state` and the dispatched `action` as arguments.
 Remember that this is a _pure_ function: inputs determine outputs and the function does not modify global state.
 This means that when we return anything from the reducer, it either needs to be a new object or it can output an unmodified input (such as in the `default` case).

-We're going to use [`Object.assign()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/assign) to return new objects containing the values from source objects in most cases.
+We'll use [`Object.assign()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/assign) to return new objects containing the values from source objects in most cases.
 The sources will be the _previous state_ and objects containing the action _payload_.

 The `TOGGLE_CLIP` and `TOGGLE_GEMS` actions toggle booleans that are assigned in the `initialTag` state.
 Therefore, we don't need a payload when we dispatch these actions; we can simply set the value to its opposite in these cases.

 We're sending a payload with the `COMPLETE` action because we want to explicitly set it to `true`, and only do so once for each tag created.
 We could use a toggle for this as well, but for clarity, we'll dispatch a specific value as a payload instead.

-> **Note:** Notice that the `RESET` case still uses `action.payload`, although we have _access_ to the `initialTag` constant from imports.
-This is to maintain purity.
-We aren't passing `initialTag` into the reducer _except_ as the default value of the `state` argument.
-This means that if we were to return `Object.assign({}, state, initialTag)` for `RESET`, the function would no longer be pure: it would utilize data outside its own scope.
-Instead, we'll pass `initialTag` as the payload when dispatching the `RESET` action in our _component_ rather than in the reducer.
+> **Note:** Notice that the `RESET` case uses the imported `initialTag` object.
+Because `initialTag` is a _constant_, using it here does not interfere with the reducer's purity.

 ### Import Store in App Module